miwalol/help/docs/customize/colors.md

 title: Colors
 ---

-This pages explains what colors you can edit, and what is their utility.
+This page explains what colors you can edit, and what is their utility.

 ## Accent color